7th Signal Regiment (Australia): Post 1945

 After the conclusion of hostilities, the ASWG was relocated to Cabarlah, Queensland, 12 mi north of Toowoomba.
 In February 1947, it was redesignated the "101 Wireless Regiment", with an authorised strength of two officers and 22 other ranks.
 Over the next two years, the regiment was expanded and between 1951 and 1959, the regiment deployed a detachment to Malaya in support of Commonwealth forces deployed during the Malayan Emergency.
 During the early 1960s, the regiment deployed to Borneo during Confrontation, intercepting and decoding Indonesian communications.

 A further name change came in December 1964, when it became the 7th Signal Regiment, subsequently deploying a troop – 547 Troop – as part of Australia's contribution to the Vietnam War.
 The unit continues to exist within the Australian Army today as part of the 6th Brigade, providing an electronic warfare capability.
 From the 1990s, the regiment provided support for Australian Army deployments to Rwanda, Multinational Force, Somalia, East Timor, Bougainville, Solomon Islands, Iraq and Afghanistan.
 It is currently based at Borneo Barracks, at Cabarlah and has an establishment of around 250 personnel.
 The majority of its personnel are members of the Royal Australian Corps of Signals.
 In June 1995, then Governor-General Bill Hayden was the Reviewing Officer for the regiment's 48th birthday parade held at Borneo Barracks, Cabarlah.

+When the 6th Brigade was disbanded in December 2024 the 1st Intelligence Battalion was temporarily assigned to the direct command of the 1st Division.
+It will transfer to the 10th Brigade in late 2025.

+Structure

 As of 2016, the 7th Signal Regiment comprised the following sub-units: